ni/nimble/specs/templates/fast-based-component.md

 ### Blazor integration

-*Describe the plan for Blazor support.
+*Describe the plan for Blazor support, including form integration.
 See the [nimble-blazor CONTRIBUTING.md](/packages/nimble-blazor/CONTRIBUTING.md) for details.
 Depending on the contributor's needs, implementing Blazor integration may be deferred but the initial spec should still document what work will be needed.*

 ### Additional requirements